DevWizza/Movies/README.md

 3) For the circled images: [ImageCircle](https://github.com/jamesmontemagno/ImageCirclePlugin)
 4) For great performance when loading images: [FFImageLoading](https://github.com/luberda-molinet/FFImageLoading)
 5) For cool INotifyPropertyChanged implementation: [Fody/PropertyChanged](https://github.com/Fody/PropertyChanged)
+6) For reading the local json file in the PCL solution: [Newtonsoft.Json](https://github.com/JamesNK/Newtonsoft.Json)

+## Tutorials

+I will cover the details of how it was done from the main entry point to the last bit of code running on my [personal blog](www.intern.life) so stay tuned! 🕺

 ## Preview